machiobrian/Night/ReadMe.md

 > |labels - predictions|

 * Squeezing and Adding a dimension are both ways to make models fit either for evaluations or any other task:

+`Quiz:`
+	while evaluating a model performance, when do we squeeze and when do we expand dimensions ?

+`Ans:`
+	it all depends on the models structure.